-If you're looking for the biggest laptops with the biggest displays, powered by the latest technology, like the Intel Core i9-12900K, then you're in luck.
-Many of the latest 17-inch laptops like the Gigabyte Aorus 17, MSI Creator Z17, and more have all made it through the supply chain snarls earlier this year and are well stocked on store shelves and online, so whether you're looking for the best gaming laptop or the best mobile workstation, inventories look to have stabilized as we head into the end of the year.
+If you're looking for the biggest laptops with the biggest displays powered by the latest technology, like the Intel Core i9-12900K, then go no further.
+Many of the latest 17-inch laptops like the Gigabyte Aorus 17, MSI Creator Z17, and more are not only readily available online but are also getting price cuts due to Black Friday approaching.

 - John Loeffler, Computing Editor